techidaily/site-ai-vdieo-software/source/_posts/edit-without-limits-the-top-10-free-online-video-editors.md

 This professional 2D animation software may take time to learn, but it is worth using.
 It has bitmap and vector tools for creating art, 3D imported models for hybrid productions, and the option to create multiplane scenes with Z-depth.

-You can also check the [Toon Boom Harmony Advanced Review](https://www.toptenreviews.com/2d-animation-software-toon-boom-studio-review)from the TopTenReview website for more information.
+You can also check the [Toon Boom Harmony Advanced Review](https://www.toptenreviews.com/2d-animation-software-toon-boom-studio-review) from the TopTenReview website for more information.

 **Features:**